 As our class progresses, students develop the ability to work more independently, so these work sessions gradually become longer.
 In fact, we can usually work two half hour reading group sessions in along with a whole group mini lesson each day.

 Getting students to work independently can be a challenge, but it truly comes down to classroom management and assigning the right work.
 You might want to read this post: Are You Accidentally Teaching Helplessness?

 Choose a Set

 Choose one of the sets of Weekly Reading Comprehension Skills.
 We choose them by topic and try to link them to whatever we’re working on in Social Studies or Science, but it doesn’t always line up and that’s okay.
-You can try a week for free if you want to try it out.
+You can try a free week: for Grade 4 Writing-On-Stone Provincial Park or Grade 5 Permafrost.

-This is a list of the current sets we have in our store.
-More will be added as we continue to write each of the sets.
 Each set comes with a digital version and a paper version to use for printing.
-We just all over the list, so do not feel that you need to do them in order.
 They can be done in any order.